feilipu/NASCOM_BASIC_4.7/README.md

 http://www.nascomhomepage.com/

-The updates to the original NASCOM BASIC within this file are copyright (C) Grant Searle
+The HEX number handling updates to the original NASCOM BASIC within this file are copyright (C) Grant Searle

 You have permission to use this for NON COMMERCIAL USE ONLY.
 If you wish to use it elsewhere, please include an acknowledgement to myself.

 http://searle.wales/

-The rework to support MS Basic HLOAD and RESET keywords, and the 8085 and Z80 instruction tuning are copyright (C) 2020-2021 Phillip Stevens
+The rework to support MS Basic MEEK, MOKE, HLOAD, RESET, and the 8085 and Z80 instruction tuning are copyright (C) 2020-2023 Phillip Stevens

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.